Colin Firth stars in a new period drama adaptation of the beloved novel, The Secret Garden.

 THOUGHTS AND TRAILER REACTION:

-Based on the trailer, the cast, the obvious high production quality, not to mention Jack Thorne (Harry Potter and the Cursed Child) writing the script, this is sure to be fabulous.
+Based on the trailer, the cast, the apparent high production quality, not to mention Jack Thorne (Harry Potter and the Cursed Child) writing the script, this is sure to be fabulous.
 I love the charming storytelling angle and the beautiful gardens.
 While past versions have had a standard gothic feel, this one looks to have a gothic fantasy style instead.
 It will be interesting to see how this adaptation turns out, and I can’t wait to watch it with my nieces.

 As of now, the film is set to premiere in the U.K. on April 17, 2020.
 I imagine the U.S. premiere will follow soon after.